centomila/BitwigBuddy-Bitwig-Extension/readme.md

 3. MOAR PATTERNS!
 4. Selector for multilane patterns
 5. Support for triplets!
+6. Settings for random pattern.
-6. Make a decent Readme!
+7. Make a decent Readme!